sophyphile/streamlit-doc-chat/README.md

 # streamlit-doc-chat
-Upload a document and query it - hosted on Streamlit
+Upload a .txt document and query it.
+Hosted on Streamlit.